The O-Shot® [Orgasm Shot®] can help:

 "Isn't it About Time the Girls Have Their Turn?"®

-Biopsy studies show that when platelet-rich plasma (PRP) is injected, then stem cells multiply and grow new younger tissue.
+Biopsy studies show that when platelet-rich plasma (PRP) is injected, then multiply and grow new younger tissue.
 In the same way PRP regenerates the skin of the face, it appears PRP regenerates healthy vaginal tissue.
-So, using this same technology, the O-Shot ® procedure works by using PRP to stimulate stem cells to grow healthier vaginal tissue.
+So, using this same technology, the O-Shot ® procedure works by using PRP to stimulate to grow healthier vaginal tissue.
 And, the whole procedure for processing the blood and injecting the growth factors takes less than 10 minutes in the doctor's office!

 The Orgasm Shot Procedure: What Does the Doctor Do?